Nourish - 4 Natural Ways To Help Fight Seasonal Affective Disorder (SAD)

 Seasonal Affective Disorder (SAD) is a condition that causes depressive periods during the winter months.

-SAD affects both sexes, but it can affect women more than men.
+SAD affects both sexes, but it often affects women more than men.
 It’s also more prevalent for those who live further away from the equator.

 Here are 4 steps you can take to help decrease the effects of SAD naturally with food, supplements, improved sleeping habits, and a bit of light!